francepack/backend_module_0_capstone/day_1/README.md

     - [ ] [Asking for Input](https://learnrubythehardway.org/book/ex11.html)

+    - [ ] Have you created 7 example files with your code in them?

 1. Work through the [Strings](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#3.-strings) and [Numbers](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#5.-numbers) sections from Ruby in 100 Minutes.
 For each of these sections, open an `irb` session by typing `irb` into your terminal and type in the code snippets provided.

 ## Exercises
 - Each day contains an exercises directory containing files where you will practice writing code.

 Work through the files in the day_1/exercises directory.
 Complete them in this order:

 1. strings
 1. numbers
 1. variables
 1. interpolation
 1. loops

 ## Questions
 - Each day contains a questions.md file where you will answer questions about what you have learned.